Table of Contents

 Intermediate Programmer

-Raycasting traces an invisible line through the scene to find intersecting colliders.
+Physics Queries are a set of operation to test and retrieve physics object in a given simulation, the most well known form of those queries is the RayCast which traces an invisible line through the scene to find intersecting Collidables.
 This is useful, for example, to check which objects are in a gun's line of fire, or are under the mouse cursor when the user clicks.

 Note

-To use a raycast, in the current Simulation, use Simulation.Raycast.
+To raycast in the current Simulation, see the Simulation API.

 For an example of raycasting, see the Physics Sample project included with Stride.